celery/kombu/docs/userguide/consumers.rst

 Basics
 ======

-The :class:`Consumer` takes a connection (or channel) and a list of queues to consume from.
+The :class:`~kombu.messaging.Consumer` takes a connection (or channel) and a list of queues to consume from.
 Several consumers can be mixed to consume from different channels, as they all bind to the same connection, and ``drain_events`` will drain events from all channels on that connection.